wAIfu-DEV/Magma/README.md

     my_array[2] = "skibidi"
 ..
 ```

+## Politics

+As you get more into this language, you'll be glad to notice that we do not have
+any of the niceties that makes languages nowadays usable even by the most human-adjacent
+homunculi.

+Our philosophy is one of exclusivity, gatekeeping, excellence and irreverence.
+We think that in an age of sanitized minds and speech, performative everything,
+the new normal ought to be a little more human and rough.
+We are proud to think that way, and we are glad that YOU also agree with us.

+Now you may feel the need to ask why we feel the need to talk about philosophy and
+politics in the README of a damn programming language, and that would be a QUITE
+VALID QUESTION, but apparently every project needs to have politics involved now,
+so take it or leave it, we won't really care that much.

+---

+## The end.

 The unpaid intern ran away.
 The README will stay like this until we fetch a new one from the nearest orphanage.